Calculate the heat energy required to melt a substance at its melting point.

 | Glycine (C₂H₅NO₂) | 120 | 75.5 | NIST |

-You can calculate the enthalpy of fusion by using the formula: q = mass × ΔH_f, where q is the heat energy, mass is in kilograms, and ΔH_f is in J/g.
+The calculation uses the formula: q = mass × ΔHf.
+Here, q represents the heat energy required, mass is in kilograms, and ΔHf is the enthalpy of fusion in J/g.